 Students who have failed to meet all program standards or who have failed to meet the standards set out in the Conestoga Student Guide and/or the Primary Care Paramedic Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct may be discontinued from the Primary Care Paramedic Program.

 Students can be discontinued according to the following reasons:

 - For failure to meet academic program standards by failing one or more courses in the same semester;

 - For violating documented ethical standards of practice;

 - For inappropriate behaviour that jeopardizes the study of other students;

 - For not adhering to the professional standards of health and ability required for this kind of work.

 Students not planning to return to the Primary Care Paramedic Program the following semester are expected to complete a Withdrawal Form available from the Program Coordinator, the Registrar's Office, or on the college website.

-Prior to transferring to another program, it is recommended that the student meet with the Program Coordinator or academic advisor.
+Prior to transferring to another program, it is recommended that the student meets with the Program Coordinator or academic advisor.
 Students who decide to change programs may do so by completing and submitting a program application form to the Registrar's Office.
-If considering transferring to a program outside the school in which the student is currently enrolled in, students may want to discuss options with a career advisor.
+If considering transferring to a program outside the school in which the student is currently enrolled, students may want to discuss options with a career advisor.
 When a student moves from one Conestoga program to another and where courses numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.